» Health and Disability » » Autoimmune Diseases

 "Now that we've started to understand the regulatory mechanisms involved in these autoimmune diseases, we are hopeful that new treatments can be found," says Mikael Karlsson, associate professor at the Department of Medicine at Karolinska Institutet in Solna, and one of the team behind the study now published in the highly reputed periodical, The Journal of Experimental Medicine.

-An important component of our immune defence is a type of cell called a B cell.
-Normally, the job of these cells is to produce antibodies, which in turn bind to and neutralise invasive microorganisms, such as bacteria and viruses.
+An important component of our immune defense is a type of cell called a B cell.
+Normally, the job of these cells is to produce antibodies, which in turn bind to and neutralize invasive microorganisms, such as bacteria and viruses.
 In people with an autoimmune disease, explains Dr Karlsson, these B cells actually have an injurious effect and instead of serving the body, are activated against its own tissues, which they start to break down.

 Patients with SLE and other autoimmune diseases have lower levels of so-called NKT cells.
 Previously, it was not known what part these cells play in the origin and development of the disease; now, however, the research group at KI has shown that this deficiency is a contributory pathogenic factor.